Railroad Accident Lawyer In Atlanta

 In these situations, you need an attorney who will aggressively advocate for your right to compensation.
 At Hilley & Frieder, P.C., our Atlanta railroad accident attorneys will work tirelessly to identify the cause of your railroad accident and hold the at-fault entity accountable for your damages.
 Call us today for a free consultation.

 When we board a train, we trust that the company and employees in charge will uphold their duty to maintain a safe trip.
-Unfortunately, many acts of negligence on the part of conductors, engineers, and even a third-party manufacturer contribute to railroad injuries each year.
+Unfortunately, many acts of negligence on the part of conductors, engineers and even third-party manufacturers contribute to railroad injuries each year.

 Some common causes of railroad accidents include the following: